basho/basho_docs/content/riak/kv/2.1.4/setup/upgrading/cluster.md

 upgrade from 1.1.x to 1.4.x, we recommend upgrading from 1.1.x to 1.3.x
 before upgrading to 1.4.x.

-If you run [Riak Control][use admin riak control], you should disable it during the rolling upgrade process.
+If you run [Riak Control](/riak/kv/2.1.4/using/admin/riak-control), you should disable it during the rolling upgrade process.
 {{% /note %}}

 Riak KV nodes negotiate with each other to determine supported